mjordan/islandora_bagger/README.md

 ## Configuration

-Even though each Bag is created using options defined in its own configuration file (see next section), Islandora Bagger uses some application-wide configuration paramters defined in the `parameters` section of `config/services.yaml`.
+Even though each Bag is created using options defined in its own configuration file (see next section), Islandora Bagger uses several application-wide configuration options defined in the `parameters` section of `config/services.yaml`.

 You probably don't need to change `app.queue.path` and `app.location.log.path` since these specify default locations for some data files.

-If you are providing the ability for users to download serialized Bags, you will need to change the `app.bag.download.prefix` parameter to the hostname/path to append to each Bag's filename as described in the "Making Bags downloadable" section below.
+However, if you are providing the ability for users to download serialized Bags, you will need to change the `app.bag.download.prefix` parameter to the hostname/path to append to each Bag's filename as described in the "Making Bags downloadable" section below.

 ## Command-line usage

+The command to generate a Bag takes two required parameters, `--settings` and `--node`.
+Assuming the configuration file is named `sample_config.yml`, and the Drupal node ID you want to generate a Bag from is 112, the command would look like this:

+`./bin/console app:islandora_bagger:create_bag --settings=sample_config.yml --node=112`

 ### The configuration file